 Finally, there is the question of how you can measure customer loyalty for your organization.
 Here, the best key metric is the Customer Effort Score (CES).
 The CES measures the hassle that customers have to go through in order to resolve their issue.
 Compared to the often-used Net Promoter Score (NPS), the CES is better-suited to measure loyalty rather than mere customer satisfaction.
 A merely satisfied customers can decide for another service provider on a whim, but a loyal customer will stay with you even if you screw up sometimes.
 That is why the CES is such a good indicator of whether or not your customer service was fast, easy, and personal.

 Do you want to learn more about how to make your customer service ready for the digital age?
 Serviceware offers tailor-made software solutions and personal consulting to find the right way to optimize your customer service.
-Get in touch and get a free demo of our solutions.
+Get in touch for an obligation-free consultation and get a free demo of our solutions.